microsoft/aroworkshop/_entries/03-02 deployment.md

     kubectl create deployment hello-node --image=gcr.io/hello-minikube-zero-install/hello-node
 ```

-Equivalently you can also create this new project using the web UI by selecting "Projects" under "Home" on the left menu, then clicking on "Create Project" button on the left.
+Equivalently you can also create this new project using the web UI by selecting *Home > Projects* on the left menu, then clicking on "Create Project" button on the left.

 ![UI Create Project](/media/managedlab/6-ostoy-newproj.png)